mauzware/THM-CTFs/Light.md

 - I would recommend this room or any type of CTF challenge to every Cyber Security enthusiast since it will sharpen your skills better than any book/tutorial/course or walkthrough rooms on many different platforms!

-- Enjoy, Have Fun and Happy Hacking! 🤟
+- Thank you for reading!
+Enjoy, Have Fun and Happy Hacking! 🤟

 ---